Jachaplin/Devbook/README.md

 # Devbook
-Web Developer's Social Media Platform built using Node.js, Express, React, Redux and MongoDB along with ES6+.
+A Social Media Platform for connecting Web Developers.
+This app was built using Node.js, Express, React, Redux, Bootstrap and MongoDB along with ES6+.
 Some of the steps used to build this app included...

 * Building an extensive backend API with Node.js & Express
 * Protecting routes/endpoints with JWT (JSON Web Tokens)